 If animals will be at your event, you must make sure they are cared for appropriately and that you meet your requirements under the Animal Welfare Act 1999 and codes of welfare.
 This includes providing:

 - safe transport to and from the event.

 Codes of welfare outline the standards you must meet for animal care and management.
 Codes of welfare are available for different types of animals, animal transport, zoos (including farm parks and wildlife sanctuaries), circuses (including mobile animal farms), and rodeos.
-You should also be familiar with regulations that come into force in October 2018.
+You should also be familiar with regulations that came into force in October 2018.

 Who to contact